nautechsystems/nautilus_trader/docs/developer_guide/environment_setup.md

 POSTGRES_HOST=localhost
 POSTGRES_PORT=5432
 POSTGRES_USERNAME=postgres
+POSTGRES_PASSWORD=pass
 POSTGRES_DATABASE=nautilus
-POSTGRES_PASSWORD=pass
 ```

 List of commands are:

 1. `nautilus database init`: Will bootstrap schema, roles and all sql files located in `schema` root directory (like `tables.sql`)
-2. `nautilus database drop`: Will drop all tables, role and data in target Postgres database
+2. `nautilus database drop`: Will drop all tables, roles and data in target Postgres database